What is IPSC?

-- Get your Restricted PAL
+- Get your PAL or Restricted PAL

 - Determine the Division, firearm, associated equipment and gear that you will need

 Decide which Division you wish to start shooting and competing in and this will help steer you in the direction in which to better determine the required firearm and equipment that you will need.
-If you already possess a handgun that you wish to use in IPSC, be sure that the firearm conforms to the rules of the Division you wish to shoot in.
+If you already possess a handgun or PCC that you wish to use in IPSC, be sure that the firearm conforms to the rules of the Division you wish to shoot in.
 You are not limited to just a single Division, many members compete in multiple Divisions.